Opera Singer

 What do you do to keep your voice in good shape?
 Do you go out of your way to talk less since you became an opera singer?

-Asked by kuffs about 12 years ago
+Asked by kuffs over 12 years ago

 Oh I think my friends and family would love if I spoke less!
 I do try to avoid going out to places I'll talk too loudly during productions.
 But otherwise, I just make sure I exercise enough and get good rest.
 If I'm not feeling 100%, I drink hot water with lemon, sleep a bit extra, avoid talking at length, especially if I'm on medicine which tends to dry the throat...
 And on planes, I love using the Andas inhaler to keep my throat hydrated which keeps me healthy and relaxed.
 But truly, exercise is the best thing for the voice.
 While it is frustrating to get sick or vocally tired, those things are hopefully occasional.
 But overall health, strength and a relaxed body are what makes a voice sound great.